 Military Appreciation Night

-Every year, the Detroit Red Wings host Military Appreciation Night to honor military members on or around Veterans Day.
-This season's Military Appreciation Night took place the day after Veterans Day (Nov.
-12) when the Wings faced off against the Winnipeg Jets.
+Every year, the Detroit Red Wings host Military Appreciation Night to honor military members on or around Veterans Day around Veterans Day.

-The Red Wings will host the 2014 Military Appreciation Night on Friday, Nov.
+The Red Wings hosted the 2014 Military Appreciation Night on Friday, Nov.
 7 at Joe Louis Arena as Detroit takes on the New Jersey Devils.
-Fans attending our 2014 Military Appreciation Night are encouraged to bring:
+Fans attending our 2014 Military Appreciation Night were encouraged to bring:

 - Wet wipes (cleaning wipes like Clorox and individual hand wipes like Wet Ones)

 - Hygiene items: travel size shampoo and conditioner, bar soap, deodorant, razors, shaving cream (not in an aerosol can), toothbrush and toothpaste, etc.

 - Socks and t-shirts (must be dark brown or khaki)

 - Holiday DVDs and items (i.e. Santa hats and Christmas stockings)

 - Magazines, books and CDs

 The Red Wings held their sixth annual Military Appreciation Night, presented by Applebee’s, on Nov.
 12 at Joe Louis Arena as the club squared off against the Winnipeg Jets.
 Volunteers from Blue Star Mothers of America Chapter 180 were on hand to collect care package items and monetary donations at each entrance of Joe Louis Arena prior to the game.
 All the items collected were included in care packages that were sent out to Michigan military members stationed overseas.
 Volunteers collected 996 care package items and $1,511 in monetary donations for the cause.